eduardoefb/magma_openstack/README.md

 ### Deploy magma on kubespray

+#### Requirements:
+1) To be able to install magma using this procedure, you first need to install openstack with the following services:
+ - nova
+ - cinder
+ - neutron
+ - designator
+ - octavia

+Refere to the this [guide](https://gitlab.com/eduardoefb/openstack-ubuntu/-/tree/victoria?ref_type=heads) for references

+2) Kuberntes with openstack cloud provider.
+Refere to this [guide](https://github.com/eduardoefb/k8s-openstack-cloudprovider) for references.

-#### 1 - Configuration file
+#### 1 - Prepare Configuration file
-Create the configuration file `magma_config.yml` with passwords and other configurations.
+Once the above requirements are satisfied, you need to create the configuration file `magma_config.yml` with passwords and other configurations.
 Example below:

 ```yaml
 namespace: orc8r